-During this elation, I take a bite of bread as something splatters on my pants.
+During this elation, I take a bite of bread and something splatters on my pants.
 I look up.
 I have taken a direct hit from bird poop.
 The pigeon on a branch overhead seems to be looking around for someone to blame.
 Why this is considered good luck, I’ll never know.
 Maybe it’s the reward for the cleanup effort.
 And if that’s it, maybe the reward is even greater here in Europe, where they seem to like napkins so thin, they are more effective at smearing than absorbing.
-As I struggle to clean up this mess, I have to wonder what pigeon tastes like.
+As I struggle to clean up this mess, I can't help but wonder what pigeon tastes like.

 The Palace of Versailles is shown during the day.
 All of the buildings shown are part of the palace.

 The lines are long, and once we get in, we are greeted with even more gold – on the doors, reliefs around the paintings, the crown molding.
 I guess if you’re already in one of the world’s biggest buildings and the money keeps flowing in, gild everything with gold leaf.
 All that leaf is estimated to be worth several million dollars today.
-The practice still continues, presumably when people don’t know what else to do with their money, and it still doesn’t look good.
+Being flashy with gold, of course, continues to this day, and it still isn't impressive.

 Outside, the Grand Canal is amazing.
 It seems to continue past the horizon.
 Maybe flat-earthers can follow this waterway and finally tell us where the falling-off point is.
 We take the trolley around the property and miss the stop for Marie Antoinette’s Hamlet, where the queen could go dress up like a peasant and fantasize about being poor.
 Forget it.
 We aren’t going back.
 The hustle and bustle has quickly caught up with.
 We’re heading back to Paris.

-"Three Nights in Paris" – June 2013 Written by Justin Kilmer, Edited by Janine Kilmer
+"Exploring: Four Nights in Paris" (June 2013) Written by Justin Kilmer, Edited by Janine Kilmer

 A portion of the images depicted are available for stock media licensing at: https://www.pond5.com/artist/kilmermedia